Fizzyhex/rbx-baseline/docs/intro.md

 ## Hi.

-The latest version of this package is available on [Wally](https://wally.run/package/fizzyhex/baseline).
+The latest version of this package is available on [Wally](https://wally.run/package/fizzyhex/baseline), a package manager built for Roblox.
+To use Baseline, you need to run `wally init` on your project directory and then add it to your project as a dependancy.
+Here's what your `wally.toml` file could look like:

 ```toml title="wally.toml"
 [package]